-- Branch at the following email address: usarmy.pentagon.hqda-dcs-g-2.mbx.dami-cd-guardian@mail.mil.
-Extended visitor RVA WILL NOT be approved without receipt of a biography and photograph; instead, RVAs will be returned without action prior to the start date of the visit. - Itineraries, arrangements for travel, transportation, lodging and other administrative matters associated with a visit are the responsibility of the Military Attaché and his staff.
-Country desk officers in the Office of the Deputy Chief of Staff, G-3 (Army International Affairs Division, G-35-R) are available to offer advice.
-The name and contact information for the appropriate G-35-R country desk officer is provided in the Attaché's Special Letter of Accreditation. - 9.
+- staff.
+Country Country Directors in the Office of the Deputy Chief of Staff, G-3 (Army International Affairs Division, G-35-R) are available to offer advice.
+The name and contact information for the appropriate G-35-R country Country Director is provided in the Attaché's Special Letter of Accreditation. - 9.
 Informal Coordination.
 Foreign representatives are permitted to contact DA offices or staff elements for informal coordination of administrative details only.
 This coordination does not eliminate the need for an RVA.
 The proposals and requests become official only upon the submission of an RVA to ODCS G-2, Foreign Disclosure Branch. - 10.
 Visits by Formal Invitation.
 On occasion, DoD officials invite foreign representatives to visit U.S. Army facilities and installations to attend meetings or conferences.
-When foreign visitors are invited to travel to Army facilities or installations on Invitational Travel Orders (ITO) or honorariums published by a competent authority, the embassy must still submit a RVA, except in those circumstances when the visitors are traveling for training purposes under a

-- security assistance program.
+When foreign visitors are invited to travel to Army facilities or installations on Invitational Travel Orders (ITO) or honorariums published by a competent authority, the embassy must still submit a RVA, except in those circumstances when the visitors are traveling for training purposes under a security assistance program.
 Likewise, if the inviting Army organization elects not to issue ITO or honorariums to the visitors, the embassy must provide an RVA, and if possible, a copy of the invitation.
 All the conditions as described in the "Attaché responsibilities" apply to these types of visits. - 11.
 Decision Types.
 After receipt of a complete RVA that meets all administrative processing requirements, the U.S. Army will coordinate the visit and then provide the embassy one of the following responses: - Approval: Approval indicates that the visit is part of a valid government-to-government program, project or agreement under the auspices of the Department of Defense.
 If the visit is to a U.S. contractor facility, it is important to note that despite approval by the U.S. Army, the host company retains the right to decline the visit.
 Therefore, upon receipt of an approval for a visit request to a commercial facility, the embassy or visit delegation is responsible for contacting the commercial facility directly to coordinate site access. - Non-sponsored: This type of approval is exclusive to visit U.S. defense contractors.
 "Non-sponsored" means the U.S. Army has "no objection" to the visit provided the contractor has obtained the necessary commercial export authorization or plans to release information that is not export controlled.
 In this case, the embassy may make its own arrangements for the visit directly with the contractor facility.
-If the embassy provides a correct fax number or email address for the

-Security Office of the contract facility, the U.S. Army will forward the visit request to the fax number or email address provided.
+If the embassy provides a correct fax number or email address for the Security Office of the contract facility, the U.S. Army will forward the visit request to the fax number or email address provided.
 It is important to note that despite a "non-sponsored" approval by the U.S. Army, the host company retains the right to decline the visit.
-Therefore, it is imperative that the embassy or visit delegation contact the commercial facility directly to coordinate site access.

-- Deny: If the U.S. Army denies a visit, the response will always contain a reason for the denial.
-If the U.S. Army denies a visit to a U.S. contractor, the commercial facility may accept the visit through direct arrangements with the visitor.
-However, the contractor may not release export-controlled information on the subject matter that was denied. - Return without action: Visits are returned without action when an RVA: does not meet the minimum administrative processing requirements; does not contain all the necessary information and/or the request could not be coordinated appropriately within Department of Defense.
-RVAs that are returned without action may be corrected by the embassy and resubmitted for reconsideration. - Cancel: Upon the request of the Embassy.
+Therefore, it is imperative that the embassy or visit delegation contact the commercial facility directly to coordinate site access. - Deny: If the U.S. Army denies a visit, the response will always contain a reason for the denial.
+If the U.S. Army denies a visit to a U.S. contractor, the commercial facility may accept the visit through direct arrangements with the visitor. - Return without action: Visits are returned without action when an RVA: does not meet the minimum administrative processing requirements; does not contain all the necessary information and/or the request could not be coordinated appropriately within Department of Defense.
+RVAs that are returned without action may be corrected by the embassy and resubmitted for reconsideration.